-The effective management and supervision of a venue is a key factor in reducing crime and disorder, both within it and outside.
+- 2.7.7 The effective management and supervision of a venue is a key factor in reducing crime and disorder, both within it and outside.
 The police will consider the applicants, objecting to the application where appropriate.
 The police may suggest crime prevention measures in relation to, for example, the internal layout of the premises, closed-circuit television, help points, lighting and security staff.
-The police may ask for conditions which support such measures to be imposed when licensing applications are granted, e.g. type of licence, capacity, operating hours restrictions.

-- 2.7.7 Following the grant of a licence the management and supervision of the premises, in so far as it might impact on crime and disorder, will continue to be monitored.
+The police may ask for conditions which support such measures to be imposed when licensing applications are granted, e.g. type of licence, capacity, operating hours restrictions. - 2.7.8 Following the grant of a licence, the management and supervision of the premises, in so far as it might impact on crime and disorder, will continue to be monitored.
 Particular attention will be paid to any licensed premises where there is evidence of criminal activity or any association with racist or homophobic crime.
 The licensing authority will keep itself well briefed on the nature, location and type of premises where alcohol related violence and disorder are occurring so it can take full account of the facts and avoid exacerbating problems as required by the Community Safety Strategy.
 Where licensed premises are found to cause nuisance or be associated with disorder or unreasonable disturbance, powers of revocation or the imposition of conditions may be considered.
 Conditions may include use of closed-circuit television, licensed door supervisors and earlier closing times.
-Such action to restrict the operation may be taken for trial periods to allow businesses an opportunity to remedy existing disorder, nuisance or disturbance. - 2.7.8 This policy recognises the use of registered Door Supervisors as members of the extended police family as all Door Supervisors will be licensed by the Security Industries Authority.
+Such action to restrict the operation may be taken for trial periods to allow businesses an opportunity to remedy existing disorder, nuisance or disturbance. - 2.7.9 This policy recognises the use of registered Door Supervisors as members of the extended police family as all Door Supervisors will be licensed by the Security Industries Authority.
 Mobile security units and similar systems are in use by some premises operators as a means of providing security cover at very short notice at premises which may not normally require a permanent security presence.
-The Licensing Strategy Group has sought to define the standards and operating guidance for such mobile unit, which will be in need of regular review.
-This policy endorses the use of units following such guidance and standards in appropriate circumstances. - 2.7.9 The development of codes of practice and general operating standards for security companies is encouraged for local businesses; premises operators are urged to ensure that security services, when engaged, are provided by suitably qualified businesses operating to recognised standards. - 2.7.10 High volume vertical drinking establishments (HVVD's) may, where necessary and appropriate, have conditions attached relating to: a prescribed capacity, the ratio of chairs and tables to be provided for customers based on capacity and the presence of SIA registered security teams. - 2.7.11 Enforcement will be achieved by the enforcement policy appended (Appendix D). - 2.7.12 ny enforcement checks will include outside drinking areas, looking particularly at noise and customer smoking areas.
+The Licensing Strategy Group has sought to define the standards and operating guidance for such mobile units, which will be in need of regular review.
+This policy endorses the use of units following such guidance and standards in appropriate circumstances.
+A copy can be found on the licensing pages of the council's website. - 2.7.10 The development of codes of practice and general operating standards for security companies is encouraged for local businesses; premises operators are urged to ensure that security services, when engaged, are provided by suitably

+- qualified businesses operating to recognised standards and who should be working towards SIA accreditation. - 2.7.11 High volume vertical drinking establishments (HVVD's) may, where necessary and appropriate, have conditions attached relating to: a prescribed capacity, the ratio of chairs and tables to be provided for customers based on capacity and the presence of SIA registered security teams. - 2.7.12 Enforcement will be achieved by the enforcement policy appended (Appendix E). - 2.7.13 Any enforcement checks will include outside drinking areas, looking particularly at noise and customer smoking areas.